f-ras/hobby-projects/README.md

 # hobby-projects

 Welcome!
-This is a reprository for hobby projects to practice my coding.
+This is a repository for hobby projects to practice my coding.
 For collabs or questions feel free to contact me.

 ## Games